How to apply for assistance

-Demonstrate that without repairs a job loss or employment will not occur.
+Demonstrate that without repairs a job loss will not occur or employment will not be found.

 Eligible repairs are only those that are necessary for the continued safe and reliable operation of the automobile.
 The applicant must be the registered owner of the vehicle in question.
 Discretionary, elective or custom work of any type does not qualify.

 ECCCM's hunger programs are designed to help each applicant in their unique situation.
 The end goal is to alleviate food insecurity by providing nutritious and healthy foods.

 The Hunger Prevention Programs are available to those who qualify for assistance.
 Commodities are distributed on a regular basis on a six-month cycle.
 Additional supplemental foods of fresh produce and associated items are available on a bi-weekly basis as supplies last.

 The Student Hunger Prevention Program is available to students, and their families.
 This program covers grades K-12 in all Newton-Conover City Schools and all Catawba County Schools.
 This program provides more student-friendly snacks that are nutritious as we work to combat childhood obesity.
 Distribution is on a regular basis on a six-month cycle with additional supplemental foods of fresh produce and associated items on a bi-weekly basis as supplies last.

-Free clothing is provided to qualifying families to alleviate crisis and cloth children for school.
+Free clothing is provided to qualifying families to alleviate crisis and clothe children for school.
 Additionally, the Thrift Store provides low cost clothing, housewares and furniture for those who are bargain shopping or treasure hunting.